 Though I know it’s politically incorrect to say so, I find the trend of celebrating girls who engage in boyish activities — which often feels more like proselytizing — highly irritating.
 Not …

 Something to Consider

 If you enjoyed this article, we have a proposition for you: Join NRPLUS.
-Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (conference calls, social-media groups, etc.).
+Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (through conference calls, social media groups, and more).
 And importantly, NRPLUS members help keep NR going.
-Consider it?